EstherSlabbert/CICD-with-Jenkins/README.md

 ![Jenkins Office 365 Connector](/images/ci-office-365.png)

 6. Change the configurations under the 'Source Code Management' block and select 'Git'.
 Under the 'Repositories' section add the SSH url from your GitHub repo where it asks for 'Repository URL'.
 Then where it says credentials click the dropdown and select the appropriate SSH key that you have created/been assigned.
-If you do not have one yet follow the steps [here](#create-a-jenkins-ssh-key) to create one before continuing.
+If you do not have one yet follow the steps [here](#create-a-jenkins-ssh-key) to add one before continuing.
 Then change the 'Branches to build' section to have the correct branch name (i.e. `*/dev`).

 ![Jenkins Source Code Management](/images/updated-ci-source-code-management.png)